damar-wicaksono/uqtestfuns/docs/test-functions/piston.md

 ## Probabilistic input

-The literature includes two possible probabilistic input models for the Piston simulation model as shown in the table below.
+Two probabilistic input model specifications for the OTL circuit function are available as shown in the table below.

 |  No.   |         Keyword         |       Source       |
 |:------:|:-----------------------:|:------------------:|